FrederikAlbrechtsen/algorithms/README.md

 # Algorithms
 Implementation of various algorithms from Introduction to Algorithms (CLRS).

 Note that this project is meant to be used for learning and research purposes only.
-The algorithms were developed back in 2019 as part of my time as a bachelor student at the University of Southern Denmark.
+The algorithms were developed as part of my time as a bachelor student at the University of Southern Denmark.

 <!-- CONTRIBUTING -->
 ## Contributing